Wardormeur/benchmark-db--s/README.md

 [] separate caching for read (memcache, redis) with transformed data

 To look into :

-pre-indexing to simulate real prod env
+pre-indexing to simulate real prod env (REINDEX)

 Save results into proper format